binaryphile/binaryphile.github.io/_posts/2018-10-16-approach-bash-like-a-developer-part-33-modules.md

 functionality.
 We'll leave off the *.bash* extension since we'll be using it more like a command than a library.

+On a side note, I've put all of the shpec aliases into a separate file called *lib/shpec-helper.bash*

 *shpec/module\_shpec.bash:*

 {% highlight bash %}